nakul9597/ruby-redis/README.md

 **Commands recap:**

-  These are all the command:
+  These are all the commands:

     $ ruby update_config.rb
     $ ruby ruby_redis.rb file_name #on one terminal